COVID-19 stimulus package offers relief to affected individual taxpayers 4/1/2020

 Recovery Rebates for Individuals: One of the aspects receiving the most attention is the CARES Act’s so-called “recovery rebates.”
-Eligible individuals will receive a tax credit toward tax year 2020 in the amount of $1,200 ($2,400 if married filing jointly) plus $500 per qualifying child.
+Eligible individuals will receive a tax credit toward the tax year 2020 in the amount of $1,200 ($2,400 if married filing jointly) plus $500 per qualifying child.
 This 2020 tax credit will be advanced to taxpayers based upon information in their 2019 tax return, 2018 tax return if their 2019 tax return is not yet on file, or Social Security Benefits Statements.
 The IRS has indicated that people who typically do not file a tax return will NOT need to file a tax return to receive an economic impact payment.
-Low-income taxpayers, senior citizens, Social Security recipients, some veterans and individuals with disabilities who are otherwise not required to file a tax return will not owe tax.
-The credit will begin phasing out once the taxpayer’s adjusted gross income exceeds $150,000 for married filing joint returns, $112,500 for head of household filers, and $75,000 for all other filers.
+Low-income taxpayers, senior citizens, Social Security recipients, some veterans, and individuals with disabilities who are otherwise not required to file a tax return will not owe tax.
+The credit will begin phasing out once the taxpayer’s adjusted gross income exceeds $150,000 for married filing joint returns, $112,500 for the head of household filers, and $75,000 for all other filers.
 The Treasury plans to direct deposit these advance payments electronically using the bank account information on file from previous tax returns.
 Taxpayers who qualify but do not have bank account information on file should expect to receive a check in the mail.
-However, per IRS News Release 2020-61, Treasury plans to develop a web-based portal for individuals to provide their banking information to the IRS online, so that individuals can receive payments immediately as opposed to checks in the mail.
+However, per IRS News Release 2020-61, Treasury plans to develop a web-based portal for individuals to provide their banking information to the IRS online so that individuals can receive payments immediately as opposed to checks in the mail.
 Notices will be mailed to each eligible individual’s last known address within 15 days of payment providing payment information and a phone number for assistance resolving any issues.

-Penalty-Free Early Retirement Distributions: The CARES Act waives the 10% early distribution penalty for COVID-19-related withdrawals from IRAs, 401(k) plans and certain other retirement plans made on or after January 1, 2020, and through December 31, 2020.
+Penalty-Free Early Retirement Distributions: The CARES Act waives the 10% early distribution penalty for COVID-19-related withdrawals from IRAs, 401(k) plans, and certain other retirement plans made on or after January 1, 2020, and through December 31, 2020.
 The waiver applies to distributions made to an individual:

 • Who’s diagnosed with COVID-19,